BZoennchen/Pages/_posts/2021-06-08-Informatics-a-love-letter.md

 In no way does programming start in isolation at the computer, nor can we do it seamlessly.
 It is neither a strictly analytical nor a purely experimental process.
 Like writing an exciting story, it is a struggle, always!
-If it isn't, we or someone else has already solved the puzzle - the exciting part has been gone.
+If it isn't, we or someone else has already solved the puzzle - the exciting part has gone.
 In that case, we do not create but translate.

 One of the fascinating facts is that, in the end, everything comes down to simple symbol manipulations, which we call information processes.